glynawe/Vanilla/vanilla.md

     DimensionList = Constant {"," Constant}.

 Arrays begin at element 0.
 An array with more than one length in its dimension list describes arrays of arrays.
 I.e. `array a, b, c of t` stands for `array a of array b of array c of t`.
 An array with no dimension list is an *open array*.
 An open array is one dimensional, and its length can be found using the standard procedure `len`.
-An open array type may only be used as the type of a procedure parameter or as the target of a reference type.
+An open array type may only be used as the type of a parameter or as the target of a reference type.

 A reference type may refer to the name of a previously undescribed type.
 That type must be described later in the same module.